DashikiBulbasaur/simple_chat_server/README.md

   users whenever a new user has connected. downside to this is that it may make the chat server look bloated with messages. i probably won't do this, but i'm still including it here.
-3. i might add some testing in the future

 # Notes on the project's conception